Not using a custom tracking domain for your email outreach?

 If you use your own custom tracking domain in your emails, you’ll use a domain with a clean reputation and one that only you will use.
 This will lead to better open rates and more ROI for your email outreach.

-To learn more about CTDs and why they can increase open rates, check out our article: What Is a Custom Tracking Domain, and Why Is It Important?
+To learn more about CTDs and why they can increase open rates, check out our article: What Is a Custom Tracking Domain

 When setting up a CTD, avoid using your primary domain.